 Detection of virus infection in tissues

 The viral antigens can be detected in the infected tissues by immunofluorescence and immunohistochemistry using polyclonal and monoclonal antibodies.
+The detection of MDV antigen “Meq” using monoclonal antibodies against this antigen is suitable for diagnosis of MD lymphoma.
 In situ hybridisation using MDV-specific nucleic acid probes can also be used for detecting virus in various tissues including the feather follicle epithelium.

 The presence of antibodies to MDV in birds from about 4 weeks of age is an indication of infection.
 Antibodies detected in birds before that age are likely to represent maternally derived antibodies and are not considered evidence of active infection.
 Although there are no prescribed serological tests for detection of MDV-specific antibodies, the agar gel immunodiffusion (AGID) test is employed most commonly for this purpose.
 The antigen used in the test is either disrupted MDV-infected tissue culture cells, extract of the feather tips or skin containing feather tracts from infected chickens.
 A modification of the AGID test to detect MDV antigen in the feather tips by reactivity with MDV hyperimmune serum is also used.
 Other serological tests such as the indirect immunofluorescence test, ELISA and virus neutralisation have been described, but are used mostly for research purposes rather than for routine diagnosis.